catalinred/animenu/README.md

 # Animenu

-A responsive dropdown navigation made with SASS and a bit of JS.
+A responsive dropdown navigation made with SASS and a bit of JS, based on this [original article](http://red-team-design.com/animenu-a-responsive-dropdown-navigation-made-with-sass/).

 - - -